 Is it still necessary to place keywords in titles?
-Well gone are the days, where every post and blog has to have a keyword embedded in the heading or subhead, however embedding keyword on-page SEO still make sense as part of your SEO strategy just knowing where to place is the next step.
+Well gone are the days, where every post and blog has to have a keyword embedded in the heading or subhead.
+That said embedding a keyword on-page SEO still makes sense as part of your SEO strategy just knowing where to place is the next step.

 Top, bottom, middle – where to place keywords on a page.

-1. Headline (Title) Tags should have keyword if possible, providing its natural and doesn’t create an badly worded line.
+1. Headline (Title) Tags should have keyword if possible, providing its natural and doesn’t ruin a sentence.
 In fact it’s better to leave out a keyword than to force just to get the benefits of SEO.

-2. Same applies to Subheads tags if you can embed your selected keyword into one of the subheads on page your but it should sound natural.
+2. Same applies to Subheads tags try to embed your keyword into the subheads on page your only if it sounds natural.
 Use common sense if it doesn’t sound good wait and try again lower down in another subhead further down your page.

-3. First sentence or paragraph. many content writers or marketers will shoe horn a keyword into the first 100 words of every single blog.
+3. First sentence or paragraph.
+Content writers or marketers will sometimes shoe horn a keyword into the first 100 words of every single blog.
 It’s still good practice to embed your main keywords early on and try to reach your point quickly without too much unnecessary prelude.
-Get to the point of your topic and have your main keyword appear early in the article is best practice provided is sounds natural and not shoe horned.
+Get to the point of your topic and have your main keyword appear early in the article.
+Remember best practice is make sure it sounds natural and not forced.

-4. Placing primary keywords into URLs benefits SEO provided it does add too much additional text to your URL’s as this looks ugly and ungainly.
+4. Placing primary keywords into URLs benefits SEO provided it doesn’t add too much additional text.

 When not to place keywords

-Common sense should be applied when deciding when and when not to place keywords in a sentence/paragraph/heading/subhead etc. Your content sound natural and read well at the expense of SEO benefits.
-It’s better to have quality written content that’s easy to read than awkward text that’s written just for SEO.
+Common sense should be applied when deciding when not to place keywords in a sentence/paragraph/heading/subhead etc. Your content should sound natural and flow easily.
+It’s better to write quality text that’s easy to read than poor text that’s written just for SEO.
 Common sense should prevail for best results.

 Getting the right keywords for you.

-If you putting in energy into strategically placing keywords you must also think about researching the right keywords for you and your business goals.
+If you put time and effort into strategically placing keywords you must also think about researching the right keywords for your business goals.

-Start with reviewing existing communications you have and draft up a list of keywords (common phrases or terms) that relate to you and describe your business activities.
-Then think about your strategic goals and draft a list of words that best describe the areas of new business you wish to associated with.
+Start with reviewing existing communications and draft a list of keywords (common phrases or terms) that relate to you and your business activities.
+Then think about your strategic goals and create a list of words that best describe the areas of new business you wish to associated with.

 Popular Keyword Research Software tools.